jcmincke/jazzml/docs/guide.rst

 - the expected structure of the yaml document.
 - how to create a `Point`.

-Once this is done, we can then use `parse_yaml_string()` to apply the decoder to the yaml document and return the value produced by the decoder.
+Once this is done, we can then use `parse_yaml()` to apply the decoder to the yaml document and return the value produced by the decoder.

 .. code:: python